Alir3zaRaisi/movie-recommender/README.md

 Dataset License: The MovieLens dataset is governed by its own license.
 Please refer to [LICENSE_DATASET](LICENSE_DATASET) for more details.

 Code License: The code in this repository is licensed under the MIT License.
 See [LICENSE_CODE](LICENSE) for details.

+## Acknowledgment
+This project is based on the MovieLens dataset created by GroupLens Research.
+We thank the authors for their contributions to recommender systems research.